pulpcovers/Modified-Posts-Feed/README.md

 Go to **Settings > Permalinks** and click "Save Changes" to flush rewrite rules.

+**What happens when the plugin is uninstalled?**
+When the plugin is permanently deleted, all plugin settings, the feed cache, and the database index are automatically removed.
+Rewrite rules are also flushed.

 ## Performance

 The plugin is optimized for performance: